 HVAC zone control system cost

 An HVAC zone control panel costs $120 to $300 and is the brain of the zoning system.
 The zone control panel communicates with the thermostats, sensors, dampers, and HVAC equipment to monitor air pressure within the ducts and maintain the desired temperature in each zone.

 HVAC zone dampers installation cost

-HVAC zone dampers cost $70 to $340 each, depending on the type, material, and quality.
+HVAC zone dampers cost $70 to $340 each, depending on the type.
 Dampers are plates, valves, or vents that open and close to direct the airflow in the ducts.
 Multiple dampers can be controlled together if they all serve the same zone.

 |Dampers for round branch ducts||$70 – $180|